tsingqguo/exposure-fusion-shadow-removal/README.md

 # Auto-exposure fusion for single-image shadow removal
 We propose a new method for effective shadow removal by regarding it as an exposure fusion problem.
+Please refer to the paper for details: https://arxiv.org/abs/2103.01255

 ![Framework](./images/framework.png)